harish-guda/personal-website/content/author/admin/_index.md

 - Visitors
 ---

 I am a PhD student in Management Science at the [University of Texas at Dallas](https://jindal.utdallas.edu).
 My advisors are [Milind Dawande](https://utdallas.edu/~milind) and [Ganesh Janakiraman](https://utdallas.edu/~ganesh).

-My broad interests are in understanding *emerging business models*.
-I am also interested in *retail operations*, *pricing and revenue management*, and *incentive design problems related to workforce management*.
+My broad interests are in understanding *emerging business models*, such as the *sharing and on-demand economy*.
+I am also interested in *retail operations* and *pricing and revenue management*.

 My academic training/coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.